ppmarq1/ppmarq1/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning JavaScript;
 - 👨‍🎓I’m mentoring the new Students at @microverseinc ☺ ;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: ppmarq1@gmail.com;

 **Languages and Tools:**